 Mick Jones 'Outs' Closeted Foreigner Fans, Talks Tour With StyxOne famously cranky rock critic "Ripped us to pieces in the press, and I found out that he had these parties at his house on weekends, where he always played at least two Foreigner songs."

 The Clash Talk 'Soundsystem,' Being Wilder Than The Kinks And Scaring The WhoYounger music fans may be confused when presented with Sound System, the new Clash box set.
 That's because it comes in the shape of an old-school boombox, which, these days, is about quaint as a telegraph machine or a crankable record player.
 You can admire the exterior all you want (or not): what's actually in the box is the complete discography and then some, of one of the greatest and most influential rock groups of all time.

-Paul McCartney has joined an all-star collective of artists to record a new version of the classic "He Ain't Heavy, He's My Brother."
+Paul McCartney Contributes To New "He Ain't Heavy" CoverPaul McCartney has joined an all-star collective of artists to record a new version of the classic "He Ain't Heavy, He's My Brother."
 Mick Jones from The Clash, Glen Tilbrook of Squeeze and Gerry Marsden of Gerry & The Pacemakers, as well as younger artists like Melanie C. of The Spice Girls and Robbie Williams are all on the track as well.